|

 without knowning the key or the PRNG,

-by using a computer to analyse the signal to find any discontinuities
+by using a computer to analyse the signal to find any discontinuities,

-and reorder the fragements.
+and then reorder the frames.

 |